rstojnic/lazydata/README.md

 $ lazydata add-remote s3://mybucket/lazydata
 ```

 This will configure the S3 backend and also add it to `lazydata.yml` for future reference.
-Alternatively, you can also use `ssh://username@myserver/path` as a remote storage backend.

 You can now git commit and push your `my_script.py` and `lazydata.yml` files as you normally would.